Katalin Juhász

-Katalin Juhász (Juhász Katalin, Tóth Gézáné, born Juhász Katalin; born 24 November 1932 in Hódmezővásárhely) was a Hungarian foil fencer.
+Katalin Juhász (Juhász Katalin, Tóth Gézáné, born Juhász Katalin; born 24 November 1932) was a Hungarian foil fencer.

 From 1947, she was the fencer of Szegedi Postás, from 1950 the fencer of Szegedi Haladás, from 1957 she played in OSC (Orvosegyetemi Sport Club, Sport Club of the University of Medicine).
 From 1957 to 1967, she was a member of the Olympic team of Hungary.
 During her career, she won two Olympic and seven world championship medals.
 She stopped active sport in 1967.

 In 1956, she graduated with a diploma in Chemistry from the University of Szeged.
 After leaving sport, she became a development engineer of the Accumulator Factory (Akkumulátorgyár) in Budapest.
 She is retired from 1987.